 ARTICLE 2 – SCHEDULING, SETTLEMENTS, FEES AND CREDIT SUPPORT

 ERCOT Mock Market Simulation Testing and Retail Pilot Test Program Implementation.
-EPMI agrees to participate on behalf of Customer in all three phases (Simulation Stages 1 and 2 and Parallel Stage) of the ERCOT’s Mock Market Simulation Testing (projected to begin in April 2001 and continue through May 2001) conditional on ERCOT approval of such EPMI participation on behalf of Customer.
-Prior to the initiation of the Retail Pilot Test Program Implementation in ERCOT (projected to be June 1, 2001), EPMI will satisfy the ERCOT Protocol requirements for Qualified Scheduling Entity (“QSE”) certification in Texas for proper performance of duties pertinent to the services provided hereunder.
+EPMI agrees to participate in all three phases (Simulation Stages 1 and 2 and Parallel Stage) of the ERCOT’s Mock Market Simulation Testing (projected to begin in April 2001 and continue through May 2001, subject to rescheduling by ERCOT) conditional on ERCOT approval of such EPMI participation on behalf of Customer.
+Prior to the initiation of the Retail Pilot Test Program Implementation in ERCOT (projected to be June 1, 2001, subject to rescheduling by ERCOT), EPMI will satisfy the ERCOT Protocol requirements for Qualified Scheduling Entity (“QSE”) certification in Texas for proper performance of duties pertinent to the services provided hereunder.
 During the Retail Pilot Test Program Implementation, with respect to services provided to Customer hereunder, EPMI will comply with applicable rules, guidelines, and procedures established by ERCOT including all pertinent scheduling, dispatching, reliability, ancillary service requirements and settlement policies.

 ERCOT Services Provided Following the Retail Pilot Test Program Implementation.
 Following the Retail Pilot Test Program Implementation, EPMI will serve as QSE on behalf of Customer for the Term and will provide the following QSE services and scheduling services relating to AS to the extent required in accordance with the Protocols and Rules, defined herein as the "Services", including the following: